-Chicago is a big place, so it’s possible we overlooked some real hidden gems in our list.
+Chicago is a big place, so in our search for the best places to buy coffee beans in Chicago, it’s possible we overlooked some real hidden gems.
 But we did try to find something to suit a lot of different tastes, from people who want to drink a cup of coffee before they buy the beans to people who just want a retail experience.
 Feel free to either use this as a checklist of must-visit places or a starting point for your adventure in coffee bean buying.
 Best of luck and happy brewing!

 Featured image credit: blazejosh, Pixabay